eikekoehn/Arctic_acidification_reversibility_scripts/README.txt

 Things to do:

-Minor plot adjustments:
-- hysteresis: ramp-up and ramp-down instead of rampup and rampdown

 Analysis plots:
-- hysteresis analysis for h+
+- hysteresis analysis for h+ (should be done - just needs to run through once)

 Preprocessing:
 - processing of raw model datasets to combined 1pctCO2-1pctCO2cdr runs (double checking year alignment for each model) (pCO2_seasonality/process_all_variables_to_optain_annual_means.ipynb)